The Art of Descriptive Writing

 Now we’re getting somewhere.
 We’ve gone from the very broad, abstract concept of organic life, right through to the concrete and particular example of an oak sapling.
 At this might start to describe our sapling in order to make it something you can clearly imagine – I could describe it as a ‘sickly specimen’ or as a ‘lithe and youthful tree’; I could describe its ‘satin skin, reptilian green’, or perhaps ‘the shy lime-green leaves unfurling at the tips of the top-most branches’ etc. Suddenly, the sapling is something we can sense – an image that is alive and present to us in a way that an abstract idea can never be.

-sentiment.
 But what does any of that mean?
-To someone who hasn’t had the kind
+To someone who hasn’t had the

-of experience these statements are referring to, such abstract language can
+kind of experience these statements are referring to, such

-image – something they can see, smell, taste, or hear –to illustrate and so make
+something they can see, smell, taste, or hear –to illustrate and

 Show AND Tell